 However there is the first hint of a problem.
 The bright Moon in field produces no ghosting or reflections, but while viewing Jupiter a few degrees away, there is a sudden bright ghost of Moonlight reflected in the optics.
 I can reproduce this problem at will with a streetlamp.

 Overall I notice that at night, working around the Moon or bright lights, the 12x50 ELs produce a few more reflections and ghosts than the class leaders in this area.
-My guess is that to keep length down they have moved the objectives close to the barrel ends and paid a price in stray light resistance as the result.
+My guess is that to keep length down they have moved the objectives close to the barrel ends and paid a price in resistance to veiling flare as the result.

 In a twilit sky Venus showed a tiny, brilliant crescent that was absolutely crisp like it is through my Swarovski 15x56 binoculars, but without the chromatic aberration.
 In near darkness, Venus’ brightness did overwhelm the prisms to produce just a little flare, but even so the phase could still be seen and this is typical of even the best prismatic optics, my 15x56 Swaros included.

-Like Venus, Jupiter shows up as a perfect disk with no stray light or flare and its Galilean moons are clearly visible, even when close to the planet.
+Like Venus, Jupiter shows up as a perfect disk with no spikes or flare and its Galilean moons are clearly visible, even when close to the planet.
 But (unlike the 15x56s), these didn’t show a hint of the equatorial belts.

 On an evening in late November with dark, transparent skies I was able to find a whole host of DSOs quickly and easily with the ELs.
 A Messier Marathon would be fun with these.
 Stars become mildly comatic after ~80% of the field width, but this is barely noticeable and the impression is of a wide, sharp flat field full of pin-point stars.